Papa Bouba Diop: Style of play

 His manager at Fulham, Chris Coleman, described him as a player with "great feet, scores goals, defends well, tackles, has got good pace", and that his "stature and ability" were unique in the Premier League at the time, similar to that of Patrick Vieira.
 Former Manchester United midfielder Paul Scholes described him as one of the most "awkward" players he had played against, and noted that "you get involved physically with him and you're wasting your time".
 During his playing career in England, Diop was nicknamed "The Wardrobe" for his stature (he was 6 ft 5 in in height).

 Death

 Diop died in Paris on 29 November 2020 following a long illness.
 It was reported by L'Équipe that he had ALS.

 Diop's funeral was held in Dakar on 4 December before burial in his hometown.
-In attendance were his widow Marie Aude, their son and daughter, President of Senegal Macky Sall and teammates from the 2002 World Cup.
+In attendance were his widow Marie-Aude, their son and daughter, President Macky Sall and teammates from the 2002 World Cup.